The Grace Trust

 - Non-charitable purposes (focuses exclusively on registered UK charities)

-- Organizations not aligned with Christian principles
+- Organisations not aligned with Christian principles

-- Individual applications (supports organizations only)
+- Individual applications (supports organisations only)

 Governance and Leadership